Robert Clarke (academic): Breast cancer

-Aspects of Acquired Endocrine Resistance in Breast Cancer
+Endocrine resistance in breast cancer

 Clarke identified some of the first non-nuclear activities of endocrine therapies including the effects of Tamoxifen and high dose estrogens on membrane fluidity.
-In his studies regarding drug resistance and MDR1/P-glycoprotein, he published the first statistical meta-analysis of the role of MDR1 in breast cancer, and defined novel mechanisms of resistance to Taxanes.
+In his studies of drug resistance and MDR1/P-glycoprotein, he published the first statistical meta-analysis of the role of MDR1 in breast cancer, and defined novel mechanisms of resistance to Taxanes.
 He was among the pioneers to implicate the unfolded protein response (UPR) in acquired endocrine resistance and in regulating involution in the normal mammary gland.
-In addition, his research team was among the first to implicate key BCL2 family members, interferon regulatory factor-1 and NFκB in the endocrine resistant phenotype, and to define basic interactions among the UPR, autophagy and apoptosis, regulation of immune markers, and the role for epigenetic changes in terms of determining trans-generational effects on endocrine responsiveness.
+In addition, his research team implicated key BCL2 family members, interferon regulatory factor-1 and NFκB in endocrine resistance, and defined basic interactions among the UPR, autophagy and apoptosis, regulation of immune markers, and the role for epigenetic changes in determining trans-generational effects on endocrine responsiveness in breast cancer.